In 1968, the long-standing workhorse chronograph movement of the SSIH, the Lemania CH27 C12 (Omega 321), was discontinued.

-Obviously, its later Moonwatch movement fame was somewhat undeserved, as that title goes to the 105.012 and its cal.
+Its later Moonwatch movement fame was undeserved because that title goes to the 105.012 and its cal.
 321.

-It was constructed on pretty much the same baseplate, only the column wheel was replaced with a cam-switching mechanism.
-Less costly to produce and easier to service.
-Omega still uses it until this day (as the cal.
-1861, with an additional jewel and rhodium finishing).
+It was constructed on the same baseplate, but the column wheel was replaced with a cam-switch.
+Cheaper to produce and easier to service.
+Omega still uses it (as the cal.
+1861, with one more jewel and rhodium finishing).

-The introduction of a new chronograph movement meant something of a revolution for the Speedmaster.
+The introduction of a new chronograph movement meant a revolution for the Speedmaster.

 Pre-Moon or Moon

-While some people – for whatever reason – think that it’s the movement that sets apart the pre-Moons from the Moonwatches, it’s a completely erroneous notion.
+Some people – for whatever reason – think that it’s the movement that sets apart the pre-Moons from the Moonwatches, but that’s wrong.

 Why?
 Because the 145.022-68 and the -69 were technically pre-Moon.
 That’s defined by the absence or presence of the Moon/NASA-themed inscription on the case back.

 There were -69 “Moonwatches” though.
-After the Apollo XI mission and the Moon landing, the new batches of -69 cases were engraved with the “straight writing” (as opposed to the later radial one) commemorative inscription and did not feature the Speedmaster name and hippocampus logo.
+After the Apollo XI mission and the Moon landing, the new batches of -69 cases were engraved with the “straight writing” (as opposed to the later radial one) commemorative inscription.
+They didn’t feature the Speedmaster name and hippocampus logo.